Founder's Guide to Hiring a Dev Shop in 2026

 Before You Hire #

-Most founders who get burned by a dev shop made a decision that felt reasonable at the time.
 The agency had a portfolio, a timeline, and a price that fit the budget.
-What the founder did not have was context for how many startups fail the same way.
+What the founder didn’t have was context for how often startups fail the same way.

 We tracked the patterns in 47 Startups Failed the Same Way and found that 91% of the failed codebases had zero automated tests.
 The founders did not know to ask about testing because nobody told them it mattered.
 And the problem is getting worse: AI-generated code has accelerated the pace at which bad code ships.
 Our analysis of the Vibe Coding Crisis showed that 45% of AI-generated code contains known security vulnerabilities.
 If your agency uses AI tools without review processes, you are paying them to create debt you will have to pay off later.